How to Handle Tech Problems in Your Online Business

 Then someone paid with PayPal.

-Turns out, that specific payment path wasn’t working correctly—so no automation, no welcome email, no “thanks for buying” message.
+Turns out, that specific payment path didn't trigger the automation correctly—so no welcome email, no “thanks for buying” message; the buyer basically fell in a black hole.
 (And yeah, that’s the kind of experience that keeps me awake at night.)

 Luckily, only one buyer slipped through before I caught it.
 But it was a great reminder: automations don’t mean autopilot.

 Even when your systems are solid, you still need to check in once in a while.
-Run a test payment.
-Verify tags.
+Run a test payment through every payment method you accept.
+Verify your tags are still firing.
 Make sure nothing’s quietly breaking in the background.

 The Website Meltdown That Changed Everything

-My biggest fail?
+My biggest tech disaster?
 Oh, that would be when my entire website went down—in the middle of my first big launch.

 We’re talking total blackout.
 No login access.
 No workaround.
 Just me on the phone with support for 13 hours over multiple days while the clock ticked down on my masterclass registration window.